 Mei Lin earned her AB from Harvard College and her JD from Yale Law School.

-Richard Morvillo, a partner in the Washington, D.C. office of Morvillo LLP, is a nationally-recognized expert in SEC enforcement matters.
-Best Lawyers named him “2013 Lawyer of the Year” in securities litigation (DC) and Chambers USA called “one of the deans of the securities enforcement bar.”
-Over the past 35 years, he has been involved in over 200 SEC investigations, including some of the highest profile cases the SEC has handles.
+Richard J. Morvillo, a partner in Morvillo’s New York and Washington, D.C. offices, is a nationally-recognized expert in SEC enforcement and other white collar matters.
+He was named by Best Lawyers in America as the “2013 Lawyer of the Year - Securities Litigation” and Chambers USA has recognized Rich as “one of the deans of the securities enforcement bar."
+Over the past 35 years, he has been involved in over 200 SEC investigations, including some of the highest profile cases the SEC has handled.
 He also has extensive experience in FCPA cases, securities related white-collar criminal matters and private securities litigation.
 A former branch chief with the Securities and Exchange Commission's Division of Enforcement, Rich represents corporations, corporate executives, brokerage firms, investment advisers, accounting firms, auditors, law firms, hedge funds and individual investors in connection with SEC, PCAOB, NYSE, FINRA, congressional, state attorney general and grand jury investigations; SEC litigation; and complex securities cases.

 Richard Tarlowe has been an Assistant United States Attorney in the Southern District of New York since 2007.
 As Co-Chief of the Complex Frauds Unit, Mr. Tarlowe oversees the Office’s investigations and prosecutions of a wide range of white collar matters.
 Prior to his appointment as Co-Chief, Mr. Tarlowe served as a member of the Office’s Securities and Commodities Fraud Task Force, where he led the prosecution of dozens of insider trading, market manipulation, investment adviser fraud, accounting fraud, and other securities fraud matters.
 Mr. Tarlowe served as trial counsel in the successful prosecutions of: Rajat Gupta, a former Goldman Sachs Board member convicted of providing inside information to Raj Rajaratnam; Todd Newman and Anthony Chiasson, portfolio managers at two hedge funds convicted of exchanging and trading on inside information; and Zvi Goffer, Emanuel Goffer, and Michael Kimelman, stock traders convicted of participating in an insider trading scheme in which attorneys were paid for illegal tips about corporate takeovers.
 For his role in the prosecution of Rajat Gupta, Mr. Tarlowe received the Executive Office of U.S. Attorneys’ Director’s Award for Superior Performance.
 Prior to joining the U.S. Attorney’s Office, Mr. Tarlowe worked at the law firm of Morvillo, Abramowitz, Grand, Iason & Anello.
 He has also served as an adjunct instructor of law at Brooklyn Law School and previously worked in the investment banking division of Goldman Sachs.
 Mr. Tarlowe graduated summa cum laude from Duke University in 1997 and received his law degree magna cum laude from Harvard Law School in 2001.